Bridgeport, Connecticut: Historic districts

 Bridgeport was once home to a Little Asia along Wood Avenue in the West Side, established in 2012 by local business owners with a sign and a festival every year.
-By 2016 the name had fallen out of use, and the committee no longer exists.
+By 2016 the name had fallen out of use, and the community no longer exists.
 The more or less 3 or 4 block area is still home to Asian restaurants, an insurance and tax agency with Vietnamese, Mandarin, Laotian, Cantonese as well as Spanish language services, and a Vietnamese grocery store.

 Cuisine

 NerdWallet ranked Bridgeport the 100th most foodie city in the United States, 2nd in Connecticut behind New Haven (which was ranked #97).
 Nerdwallet in 2022 ranked Bridgeport as the 17th most ethnically diverse city in the United States, making it the most diverse in New England, and the third most diverse in the New York Metropolitan Area in an annual ranking.
 It ranked 23rd in 2021, and #22 in 2015.
 It is #28 on Niche.com "2022 Most Diverse Cities in America" list.
 Bridgeport's Madison Avenue, and Hollow Brazilian restaurants, located alongside various Portuguese ones, have been mentioned by publications such as the New York Times.
 Examples include churascaria restaurants.
 It is "among the top cities in the state to immerse yourself in Brazilian traditions" according to CTBites.
 Azteca was ranked among the best Mexican restaurants in Connecticut in 2020 according to Connecticut Magazine, along with Pho Hong Thom and Pho Saigon in Bridgeport's Little Asia on the West Side for best Vietnamese places in the state.